Squats, Deadlifts, Bench press, Chins – Think you can’t get big with just these four? Tell that to Martin Berkhan.

 You can, but they are not as effective.
 Do not use them if you have a chinning-bar available.
 In my experience people work a lot harder when then have to do chin-ups rather than pull-downs, probably because they don’t want to be seen to fail.

 Best Book: ‘Starting Strength 3rd Edition’ by Mark Rippetoe.
 It will teach you about form.

 Other videos: Type any exercise you’re looking for into Youtube along with any of the following names and you can be sure it’ll be good: Mark Rippetoe / Eric Cressey / Tony Gentilcore / Bret Contreras / Jordan Syatt

 Martin Berkhan wrote an excellent article on RPT.
 It can be found here.

 Why does this conflict with the advice of [coach X]?

 You will find conflicting advice all over the internet because there are many different ways to reach the same end with training.
 Every routine has its pros and cons, suitability depends on context.
 RPT and the routine above is just one way of doing things.
 The principles of effective training routines remain the same however.
 (See article, The Principle Of Progressive Overload.)

 How do I know when I should use a full split routine like the one in the example above?

-Covered in the article, Progressing from ‘The Big 3′ to the ‘Split’.
+Covered in the article, How to Progress from ‘The Big 3′ to Split Routines.